Life Care Center Of Cheyenne

 Pros

-• pro The facility is nicely decorated and clean, with friendly, caring staff.
+• pro The facility is nicely decorated and clean with friendly, caring staff.

-• pro Everyone is very caring and attentive to residents.
+• pro Everyone is very caring.

-• pro The staff are friendly, helpful, and knowledgeable.
+• pro The staff are kind, friendly, and knowledgeable.

 Cons